 Prior to this work, we were instrumental in getting several international religious freedom bills passed and signed into law.
 See our results.

-As convener of the Roundtable, the Firm continually works with participants of all faiths and none—always in informal groups of organizations and individuals who are scholars, religious leaders, human rights advocates and practitioners—to engage the U.S. government and urge its leaders to make religious freedom a higher priority in foreign policy and national security; and to directly engage authoritarian governments that are restricting religion, and urge them to improve their laws in order to secure the rights of all.
+As convener of the Roundtable, the founder of the Firm continually works with participants of all faiths and none—always in informal groups of organizations and individuals who are scholars, religious leaders, human rights advocates and practitioners—to engage the U.S. government and urge its leaders to make religious freedom a higher priority in foreign policy and national security; and to directly engage authoritarian governments that are restricting religion, and urge them to improve their laws in order to secure the rights of all.
 When they do this, each of the faiths is standing up for each other—they often opt-into joint advocacy actions to address restrictions on others in countries in which their own communities are not being persecuted.

 While there is very little participants of the Roundtable agree on theologically, or politically, we all agree on the importance of international religious freedom.
 Advancing it is not only the right thing to do but it is in our vital self-interest to do so.
 Consider three compelling reasons.